 |Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

 Gerry, who was then chairmen of FloCrit's Board of Directors, gave Mike an introduction to FloCrit's managing director, and after some discussions (and some serious background checking for Mike), he was allowed to come in and work to answer these needs.
 (The high level of "vetting" was necessary because by being on the campus, Mike would encounter some of the resident girls, and every employee and volunteer had to go through this procedure.)
-Mike was "cleared", and he started going there 3-4 days a week, doing pretty much whatever programming tasks he felt like doing, and this was a major change to his 47 year career.
+Mike was "cleared", and he started going there 3-4 days a week, doing pretty much whatever programming tasks he felt like doing, a major change to his 47 year career.
 It was fun...

 After about 3 years of this volunteer work, FloCrit ran out of work for Mike to do.
 Once again, Mike had little to do, but then his tennis contacts at the country club started to pay off: he found a group of men (mostly retired doctors) who were playing 2 days a week at a local Phoenix park.
-This facility wasn't very nice, being old, dirty and lacking drinking water, but the guys were all about the same ability, and it was casual and enjoyable.
+This facility wasn't very nice, being old, dirty and lacked drinking water, but the guys were all about the same ability, and it was casual and enjoyable.

 Unlike the FloCrit work, the airport program (known as PHX Navigators) is quite large: about 400 volunteers, covering three 4-hour shifts, 7 days a week.
 All Navigators are issued purple jackets and shirts.
 Each one must wear one or the other during his or her shift, and most work only one shift per week.
 Navigators are quite recognizable, and travellers familiar with the program know to seek out one of the "purple people" when needed.

 In reality, not many travellers to and from the Phoenix airport know about this service, and most of the contacts are initiated by the Navigators when they see someone looking around, perhaps with glazed eyes, obviously confused and often approaching states of panic (true!).
 Most of the Navigators know how to spot such passengers, and then approach the traveller with an offer to answer a question, point out where to go, or even track down a lost item or family member.
-It can sometimes be a challenging job, but when an unusual problem is dealt with successfully, the personal reward for both parties is significant!
+It's sometimes a challenging job, but when an unusual problem is dealt with successfully, the personal reward for both parties is significant!

-Yes, Mike could have gone through TSA screening and to the gate to retrieve the boarding pass...but that had potential risks, not the least of which was that he'd be leaving his post.
+Mike could have gone through TSA screening and to the gate to retrieve the boarding pass...but that had potential risks, not the least of which was that he'd be leaving his post.
 Then there was Mike's antipathy for smoking, and he didn't much want to help someone who took a chance (leaving the departure gate) for that indulgence.
 And he didn't particularly care to run a long distance for this errand (although it's the kind of thing Navigators occasionally do for passengers).

 Navigators can often "make a real difference" - for more important problems than above.
 Sometimes Mike has been able to deliver personal property that may have been left in the car the passenger arrived in: in such cases he's had to go through TSA screening and find the passenger at his or her gate, so there's a physical component to the job.
 (Some of his fellow Navigators aren't able to do this, though, because of age or physical limitations.)
 To date, he hasn't been so restricted, and he sometimes gets a fair amount of exercise.